Bonn93/atlassian-kubernetes/README.md

 * [NFS Volumes or Persistent Disk Backing](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) that supports ReadWriteMany for Data Center
 * A Node IP or Elastic IP (GKE) to expose the services outside the cluster or Ingress Controller

+Note!
+You cannot run local home directories on NFS based volumes.
+This is only supported for the Shared-Home in DC products.

 This has been tested with:
-* GKE
+* GKE 1.13+
-* Kubernetes 1.13 on vSphere
+* Kubernetes 1.15 on vSphere
 * HAProxy L4/L7 Ingress

 ### High Level Architecture: